jacobwilliams/json-fortran/README.md

-downloaded and installed with the [homebrew](https://brew.sh) package manager on Mac OS X. Once [homebrew](https://brew.sh) is installed, make sure that the formulae are up to date, view the package options and caveates, and install the
+downloaded and installed with the [homebrew](https://brew.sh) package manager on Mac OS X. Once [homebrew](https://brew.sh) is installed, make sure that the formulae are up to date, view the package options and caveats, and install the
 [json-fortran formula](http://braumeister.org/formula/json-fortran):

 ```bash